-After all, there’s no magic spell to create products out of thin air, right?
+After all, there’s no magic recipe to cook products out of thin air, right?

-It can be equally challenging to decide which product management tool to use while managing the entire process.
+However, it can be equally challenging to decide which one of the many product management tools to use while managing the entire process.

-Should you go for a suite of different tools?
+Should you go for a suite of different product manager tools?

 Or should you opt for a project management tool that can handle everything in one place?

-In this article, we’ll highlight the five best product management tools to help you identify the right one for your needs.
+In this article, we’ll highlight the eleven best product management tools to help you identify the right one for you.